Liquid Nicotine – A Poison or the Antidote to Smoking Cigarettes?

 NRTs (nicotine replacement therapies) have been sanctioned by almost every health organization as an effective way to quit smoking cigarettes.
 Those therapies are all regulated by the FDA.
 The levels of nicotine and how they are administered by healthcare professionals are all tightly controlled.

-There is no such oversight over liquid nicotine.
-A dramatic increase in liquid nicotine poisonings (some of them among children) since 2011 have prompted calls by federal regulators, medical professionals and concerned parents about what kind of steps can be taken to prevent further accidental poisonings.
+There is no such oversight over nicotine juice.
+A dramatic increase in liquid poisonings (some of them among children) since 2011 have prompted calls by federal regulators, medical professionals and concerned parents about what kind of steps can be taken to prevent further accidental poisonings.

 There has been no real pushback from the e-cigarette industry in terms of resisting regulations.
 Pro-vaping groups welcome some sort of regulation on liquid nicotine, such as child-proof containers, warning labels and manufacturing standards.